TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   In these cases, a similar approach is followed, but with predictors instead of fitted values being used as explanatory variables.

-We then use the predicted variance of observations around the conditional mean to weight each observation.
-The weight is the inverse of the expected variance.
+We then use the expected variance of observations around the conditional mean to weight each observation.
+The weight is the inverse of the variance.
-  That is, observations are weighted by the expected variability of the observation's `y` value.
+  That is, observations are weighted by the variability of the observation's `y` value.
 Where variance is high, precision is low, so the squared-residuals are down-weighted relative to where variance is expected to be low.
 This process works in part because the **coefficient estimates from an unweighted regression are unbiased**.
-  What really changes the most with weighted linear regression is the estimated stardard errors.
-This often leads to very different (more correct) results of parametric tests (e.g. overall F-test, or t-tests on individual coefficients).
+  Therefore you may see a change in the coefficient estimates after weighting observations, due to the changing influence of the observations.
+However, the main difference usually seen with weighted linear regression is a change in the estimated stardard errors.
+The new standard errors often leads to very different (more correct) results of parametric tests (e.g. overall F-test, or t-tests on individual coefficients).

 One thing you will notice in the Scale-Location residual plot of the weighted fit, `fit2` in the example below, is that the vertical axis is plotting the (square root of the) **standardized residuals**.
 These are the residuals divided by their expected standard deviations (inferred from the observation weights).
-Therefore, even if the residuals have a spreading pattern (rising variance with fitted value), the standardized residuals are expected to all be around `1`.
-So, if our variance estimates are correct, we expect this plot to have a flat trend with a mean near `1`.
+Therefore, the standardized residuals should have an average around `1`.
+So, if our variance estimates are correct, we expect the Scale-Location plot to have a flat trend with a mean near `1`.

 ```
 rm(list=ls())

 dat <- warpbreaks
+summary(dat)                      ## note the balance in the experiment

+## lower end of model range: intercept only:
 fit.lo <- lm(breaks ~ 1, data=warpbreaks)

+## upper end: all variables + 2-way interactions:
 fit.up <- lm(breaks ~ .^2, data=warpbreaks)

+## step from fit.lo to the model with lowest AIC:
 fit1 <- step(fit.lo, scope=list(lower=fit.lo, upper=fit.up), direction='both', trace=1)

+## plot the selected model:
 par(mfrow=c(2, 3))
 plot(fit1, which=1:6)